OpenTermsArchive/contrib-versions/AmazonKindlePC/Legal Information.md

 4\.
 Info-ZIP retains the right to use the names "Info-ZIP," "Zip," "UnZip," "UnZipSFX," "WiZ," "Pocket UnZip," "Pocket Zip," and "MacZip" for its own source and binary releases.

 4\.
 Notices for LibXML2 Software.
+Except where otherwise noted in the source code (e.g. the files hash.c, list.c and the trio files, which are covered by a similar licence but with different Copyright notices) all the files are:

 1998-2003 Daniel Veillard.
 All Rights Reserved.